school-projects-csuf/RestaurantLocator/README.md

 4. Copy the contents of the *src* folder from cloned repository, and paste it inside the *src* folder that has the react template you just created

-5.Replace the index.html in the *public* folder of the react application template to the *provided index.html* from the cloned repository
+5. Replace the index.html in the *public* folder of the react application template to the *provided index.html*

 6. Install the necessary modules:
 ```